-- 7. We obtained a list of all classroom teachers including their base salary, extra compensation, and ROTC or rehired retiree status, as well as full time equivalents as reported on the schedule and traced each to the individual's personnel file and determined if the individual's salary, extra compensation, and full time equivalents were properly included on the schedule. - 8.
-We recalculated the average salaries and full time equivalents reported on the schedule.
+- 7. We obtained a list of all classroom teachers including their base salary, extra compensation, and ROTC or rehired retiree status, as well as full time equivalents as reported on Schedule 5 and traced each to the individual's personnel file and determined if the individual's salary, extra compensation, and full time equivalents were properly included on Schedule 5. - 8.
+We recalculated the average salaries and full time equivalents reported on Schedule 5.